scottohara/tvmanager/README.md

 Test Suite
 ==========
+Before running the tests, ensure that the server is configured for testing (this prevents, for example, the unit tests for exporting/importing inadvertently overwriting your actual backups on S3 with test data, as test mode doesn't touch S3 at all).

+To run the server in test mode, use the -E argument (eg. `rackup -E test` or `shotgun -E test`).
+If you try running the unit tests when the server is not in test mode, you will be warned and prompted by your browser whether or not to continue.

 To run the entire QUnit test suite, simply browse the test/index.html page

 To run a single QUnit test module, browse test/index.html?module-name  (eg. test/index.html?application-controller)